Lubov66/hack-juno/README.md

 5. Judges evaluate your project and vote.
 6. Rewards will paid out in batches by the Hack Juno SubDAO.

 The Hack Juno SubDAO may modify this process at any time should the need arise.
-Any modifications will be communicated via the Hack Juno [Twitter account](https://twitter.com/HackJuno).
+Any modifications will be communicated via the Hack Juno [X (Twitter) account](https://x.com/HackJuno).

 ## F.A.Q